The day will come when research clinics,

 but the majority hoped to deport

-freed blacks to Africa and failed to see
+freed slaves to Africa and failed to see

 equals whose liberties they shouldn’t thwart.